Nola-Developer-Incubator/MardiGrasParadeGame/docs/NEXT_STEPS.md

 Notes
 - Prioritize instancing and LOD first — they provide large FPS gains with relatively small code changes.
 - Use device emulation and a small set of physical test devices for validation.

+## How to test (quick checklist)
+- Bots: Start the game and verify the competitor list shows unique names (King Rex, Queen Zulu, Saint Mardi, Jester Jo, Voodoo Vee, Mambo Mike).
+Observe logs for `caught` messages showing the display name and persona.
+- Bot behavior: Each bot has a `persona` that affects speed and preference.
+Observe different movement and idle patterns (aggressive rushes, playful wiggles, sneaky maneuvers).
+- Audio: From the tutorial overlay press `Enable Audio` then `Start Game`.
+Background music and SFX should play when unmuted.
+Use the volume toggle in the HUD to mute/unmute — background music will pause when muted and resume when unmuted.
+- Mobile QR: Run `npm run qr` and scan the terminal QR or open `docs/browser-qr.svg` (set env URL if using LAN IP).